Election 2020: National's health policy - more money for Pharmac, elective surgery guarantees

 • Reintroduce public reporting of updated national health targets, scrapped by Labour and which monitor DHB performance including cancer treatment times, elective surgeries and ED wait times.

-• Start a request for proposal process to establish a medical school focussed on retaining GPs in rural areas.
+• Start a request for proposal process to establish a medical school focused on retaining GPs in rural areas.

-Following an overarching review of the health system the Labour Government indicated it could slash the number of DHBs next term, but National appears to have ruled that out - its policy document stating that DHBs "are an essential component of New Zealand's health system", but should surrender some planning and funding services "to a regional level".
+After an overarching review of the health system, the Labour Government indicated it could slash the number of DHBs next term, but National appears to have ruled that out - its policy document stating that DHBs "are an essential component of New Zealand's health system", but should surrender some planning and funding services "to a regional level".

 Read More